fabferri/docker-101/README.md

 newgrp docker
 ```

-## Pull a real image
+## Pull a Docker image from Docker Hub

-Try pulling something meaningful for your work from docker Hub:
+Try pulling few images for your work from Docker Hub:

 ```bash
 docker pull nginx